 A Quick Guide to the -isms and -phobias

--Isms and -Phobias are discriminatory (and often hostile) believes and behaviors based in stereotypes, fear, and ignorance.
+-Isms and -Phobias are discriminatory (and often hostile) beliefs and behaviors based in stereotypes, fear and ignorance.
 These are some of the most common ones.

 - Structural racism is the overarching system of racial bias across institutions and society.
 These systems give privileges to white people resulting in disadvantages to people of color.